FolkSite/quasitelegramposter/README.md

 # quasiTelegramPoster
-quasiTelegramPoster is a simple plugin that send new resources to Telegram channel.
+quasiTelegramPoster is a simple plugin that sends  new resources to Telegram channel.

 ## Requirements
 * MODX Revolution